This would have been a good time for some Spidey-sense.

 Sidewalks are notoriously narrow in Lisbon’s older neighborhoods.
 That’s especially true along Largo Sao Martinho, opposite the ancient Sé cathedral where it is crossed by the Rua do Pedras Negro, the “Street of Black Feet.”
 Electric trams race past on tracks that can be shockingly close to the pedestrian walkways.
 Streetcar schedules are unpredictable, the rails are silent, and a person can never be 100% certain if one of them might come racing past.

 If I was waiting for a tingle of warning, it never came.
-As I followed Barb around a narrow corner, with one step on the nearly nonexistent sidewalk and one on the street, I was thrown off my feet by an completely unexpected shove from behind.
+As I followed Barb around a narrow corner, with one step on the nearly nonexistent sidewalk and one on the street, I was thrown off my feet and knocked to the ground by a completely unexpected shove from behind.

 A scary moment